sgshilpa11/ZeroTrustSecurity-Cloud-UseCase/implementation/01-vpc-setup.md

-VPC Configuration on AWS COnsole
+VPC Configuration on AWS Console

 The values are assumptions (change as you like):
 VPC CIDR: 10.0.0.0/16 • Public Subnet: 10.0.1.0/24 • Private Subnet: 10.0.2.0/24 • Same AZ (e.g., us-east-1a)